nategreco/CarND-Behavioral-Cloning-P3/writeup/README.md

 #### 3. Model parameter tuning

 Critical parameters to the model were listed at the top (model.py:16-29) to allow quick tweaking and re-training of the model.
 An adam optimizer was used and default training rates worked well with approximately 5 epochs.
 After this overfitting could be observed by reaching a limit of the validation loss.
-A batch size of 64 was used due to the limit of GPU memory in the AWS instance that was being used.
-A batch size of 128 would through an exception for not enough resources.
+A batch size of 128 was used due to the limit of GPU memory in the AWS instance that was being used.
+A batch size of 256 would through an exception for not enough resources.

-The parameter that was found to be most critical in the training was actually the 'SIDE_IMAGE_OFFSET' (model.py:22).
+The parameter that was found to be most critical in the training was actually the 'SIDE_IMAGE_OFFSET'.
 This is because the left and right images were added to the training set specfically to teach the model recovery, therefore the larger the value, the more agressive the attempt to steer towards the middle, and the lower the value, the more sluggish the steering response to an out of center condtion.

 #### 4. Appropriate training data

 I used my own training data for training, which included 3 laps counter-clockwise on track 1, 3 laps clockwise on track 1, and 1 lap clockwise on track 2.
 Both the clockwise and counter-clockwise laps helped train prevent a bias in the model towards left versus right steering, similarly to the flipping of the images.
 The data from track 2 helped generalize the model to using other road markings and image ques for position indication.
 Overall, 17,925 car positions were captured, 3 images of each, and all images were flipped.
 This made the total sample of data points 107,550.
 Training and validation data was handled as follows:

-* Training samples were shuffled - (model.py:124)
+* Training samples were shuffled
-* Center image and left/right images with steering offset were added - (model.py:141-148)
+* Center image and left/right images with steering offset were added
-* Images of non-zero steering positions were augmented as described above - (model.py:137-140,153-156)
+* All images were augmented as described above
-* All 3 images were then flpped and added again, making 6 samples total per position - (model.py:149-164)
+* All 3 images were then flpped and added again, making 6 samples total per position
-* Images were resized in the first layer - (model.py:188-190)
+* Images were resized in the first layer
-* Images were normalized in the second layer - (model.py:191)
+* Images were normalized in the second layer
-* Images were cropped in third layer - (model.py:192)
+* Images were cropped in third layer

 See example left/center/right images: